Easy Steps to Creating a Drupal 8 Module

 Give a Name to Your Module:

-The first step towards creating your Drupal development module is to decide the name of the module.
+The first step towards creating your Drupal module development is to decide the name of the module.

 Usually in Drupal, we give the module a machine name and Drupal will identify it by the name given.